umeshbsa/android-project-architecture-diagram/README.md

         }
    }
  ```

-12. ##Use resume upload and resume download file.<br/>
+**12. Use resume upload and resume download file**

      Start download/upload file, if network has gone and<br/>after some time network is on then do not start initial download/upload.<br/>
      To save downloaded/uploaded end file length during upload process so that start from this length when network is on.

-13. ##Use Memory Management
+**13. Use Memory Management**

     Ignore enum.
     Use Sparse Array
     Use Vector drawable
     Check Android Profile
     Do not used abstraction if not needed.
     Use job scheduler for background process

-14. ##Api call on Splash Screen
+**14. Api call on Splash Screen**

     Get all maximum data in splash  and splash depend on api data response but if response if greater than 10 second then go to home screen and show

-# Licence
+### Licence

     Copyright 2018 Umesh Kumar